Reconciliation Stories Project

 In 2018, with support from the Canadian Commission for UNESCO and the Community Conservation Research Network, CBRA developed a series of reflection papers and videos describing stories of reconciliation between Indigenous and non-Indigenous Peoples in Canadian biosphere reserves.
 The stories are authored by individuals who are connected to the biosphere reserve and provide diverse perspectives on how meaningful relationships are developed and how knowledge can be respectfully shared between cultures.

-How to build meaningful relationships with Indigenous Peoples?
+How Does one build meaningful relationships with Indigenous Peoples?

 This is a questions that biosphere reserves have been asking Indigenous friends and partners for some time.
-In February of 2018, during a national gathering of biosphere reserves in Ottawa, members of CBRA’s Indigenous Circle participated in the creation of a video that provides a number of responses to this important question.
+In February of 2018, during a national gathering in Ottawa, Indigenous hosts of Canada’s biosphere reserves participated in the creation of a video that provides a number of responses to this important question.

-During this same gathering in February of 2018, members of CBRA’s Indigenous Circle created the statement "Making a Promise" (« Engagement solennel » in French), which describes the ways in which CBRA’s Indigenous Circle envisions its involvement with Canada’s biosphere reserves, from the establishment and implementation of projects to the development of co-governance and co-management structures that equally respect and value Western and Indigenous knowledge systems and decision-making tools.
+At that same gathering in February of 2018, the Indigenous Circle for Biosphere Reserves in Canada was formalized with the statement "Making a Promise" (« Engagement solennel » in French).
+The statement asserts that Indigenous hosts of biosphere reserves should be integral to the governance and management of each site, from the establishment and implementation of projects to the development of co-governance and co-management structures that equally respect and value Western and Indigenous knowledge systems and decision-making processes.

 Here are some of the stories of reconciliation in Canada’s biosphere reserves, told by residents from both Indigenous and non-Indigenous perspectives.